Electrical

 We have an affiliate partnership with Networx

-In an open ground situation, the open ground has little to do with the three-prong receptacle outlet.
+Open ground meaning has little to do with the three-prong receptacle outlet.
 The outlet doesn’t provide grounding; the wiring does.

-I know it’s pretty vague now, but you’ll understand open grounds better as we move along.
+I know it’s vague, but you’ll understand open grounds better as we move along.

 The National Electrical Code dictates that every electrical outlet and fixture in residential buildings must be grounded.
 Grounding enables faulty current, which would otherwise be dangerous above ground, to safely find a path to discharge unwanted current to the ground.